By Gabriella Ezeani, Chairperson of University of Leicester Law Society (2017-2018)

 So, if you want to stay on top of the news, Finimize should be your bestfriend.
 Oh yeah, I forgot the best part, it is free.
 All you have to do is enter your email address and you become a finimizer ????

 I am a huge fan of the Financial Times.
 As an investor, I enjoy the in-depth analysis of a specific subject matter.
 It covers a broad range of current issues and it delivers it in a well written and objective standpoint.
 It also allows you to follow topics that you want to focus on the most.
 For example, I follow technology, Bitcoin, mergers & acquisition, Oil and Donald Trump as topics.
 This means I get personalised emails that focuses on these topics.
 It enables me to choose what I read about and follow people or issues that are important for my chosen industry.
 It also allows me to have a deeper understanding of a subject matter.
 It has been instrumental to me as an individual.
 The better you are at reading the Financial Times the easier job applications, assessment centres and interviews become.
 In some law firms, as part of the interview stage, you can be asked to read a physical copy of the Financial Times and discuss what you have read.
-If you begin the process of understanding the writing style of the FT, it gets easier discuss to engage with any subject matter.
+If you begin the process of understanding the writing style of the FT, it gets easier to discuss and engage with any subject matter.